Denali National Park and Preserve: Recent decades

-On November 5, 2012, the United States Mint released the 15th of its America the Beautiful Quarters series, which honors Denali National Park.
-The coin's reverse side features a Dall sheep with Denali in the background.
+On November 5, 2012, the United States Mint released the 15th coin of its America the Beautiful Quarters series, which honors Denali National Park.
+The coin's reverse features a Dall sheep against a background of Denali.

 In September 2013, President Barack Obama signed the Denali National Park Improvement Act into law.
 The statute allows the United States Department of the Interior to "issue permits for microhydroelectric projects in the Kantishna Hills area of the Denali National Park and Preserve in Alaska"; it authorizes the Department of the Interior and a company called Doyon Tourism, Inc. to exchange some land in the area; it authorizes the National Park Service (NPS) to "issue permits to construct a natural gas pipeline in the Denali National Park"; and it renames the existing Talkeetna Ranger Station the Walter Harper Talkeetna Ranger Station.
-The National Parks Conservation Association supported the bill because the legislation "takes a thoughtful approach to protecting roadless Alaska, promoting renewable energy development, and honoring native Alaskans."
+The National Parks Conservation Association supported the bill because the legislation "takes a thoughtful approach to protecting roadless Alaska, promoting renewable energy development, and honoring native Alaskans".

 On September 24, 2020, the Museum of The North at the University of Alaska (Fairbanks) announced it became the permanent home of McCandless's 'Magic Bus 142' where it will be restored and an outdoor exhibit will be created.

+Effective August 24, 2021, the park's facilities west of Denali Park Road Mile 43 were abruptly closed due to a slow-moving landslide at Polychrome Pass which made travel unsafe.
+The Pretty Rocks Landslide had been ongoing for decades, but it had previously moved slowly enough that NPS had kept the road open by pouring in up to 100 truckloads of gravel per week.
+Melting permafrost caused the rate of movement to accelerate from a few inches per year, prior to 2014, to more than ten inches per day, at which point the pass was closed and all campers staying west of the pass evacuated.
+A road bridge avoiding the affected area was constructed, and park officials intend to reopen the road in the summer of 2027.